-The Company supplies SGLT with certain water-soluble organic compounds required in the Company's proprietary gas fermentation process, and smallsize equipment.
+The Company supplies SGLT with certain water-soluble organic compounds required in the Company's proprietary gas fermentation process, and small-size equipment.
 As a result, for the years ended December 31, 2022 and December 31, 2021, the Company recognized revenue from related parties of approximately \$289 and \$282, respectively.
-The Company also provided engineering services and incurred costs of \$645 and \$1,223 for the years ended December 31, 2022 and December 31, 2022 and December 31, 2022.
+The Company also provided engineering services and incurred costs of \$645 and \$1,223 for the years ended December 31, 2022 and December 31, 2021, respectively.

 Additionally, LanzaTech and SGLT entered into a license agreement in 2019, subsequently amended in 2021, to provide SGLT with the right to sublicense the intellectual property that LanzaTech previously licensed to SGLT.
 In exchange, the Company is entitled to receive licensing consideration, calculated as a percentage of the royalties received by SGLT from the sublicenses.
 Currently, SGLT sublicenses to certain of its subsidiaries that use LanzaTech's proprietary technology.
 The royalties received by SGLT are based on sales-and-usage of the sublicensed technology.
-For the years ended December 31, 2022, and December 31, 2021, the Company did not earn any sublicensing revenue as no royalties were received by SGLT.
+For the years ended December 31, 2021, the Company did not earn any sublicensing revenue as no royalties were received by SGLT.